Under-confidence Backdoors Are Resilient and Stealthy Backdoors: Introduction

-Backdoor attack, also known as trojan attack, is a form of adversarial attack applied to the training process of models ~\cite{gu2017badnets}.
-It has become an increasing security threat drawing many research interests in recent years \cite{chen2017targeted,nguyen2020input,doan2021lira,qi2021hidden}.
-To perform a backdoor attack, it usually first selects a few benign samples from the training set, inserts pre-defined backdoors to their inputs, and accordingly changes their labels.
-Then, it injects the poisoned samples back into the training set and provides the resulting data set to the victims for training the victim model.
-At inference time, it manipulates the victim model to generate designed outputs by injecting the pre-defined backdoors to the inputs.
+Backdoor or trojan attack is a form of adversarial attack applied to the training process of models ~\cite{gu2017badnets}.
+It has become an increasing security threat, drawing many research interests in recent years \cite{chen2017targeted,nguyen2020input,doan2021lira,qi2021hidden,turner2019label,saha2020hidden,zhao2020bridging,souri2022sleeper}.
+To perform a backdoor attack, it usually first selects a few benign samples from the training set, inserts a pre-defined backdoor trigger to their inputs, and accordingly changes their labels to a designed target class.
+Then, it injects the poisoned samples back into the training set and provides the resulting data set to a victim for training the victim model.
+At inference time, given an input, the attack manipulates the victim model to predict the designed target class by injecting the corresponding pre-defined trigger to this input.

-Depending on changing the labels of poisoned samples or not, existing backdoor attacks can be roughly divided into poison-label attacks \cite{gu2017badnets,barni2019new,nguyen2020input,liu2020reflection,qi2021hidden} and clean-label attacks \cite{turner2019label,saha2020hidden,zhao2020bridging}.
-In poison-label attacks, the samples to be poisoned are randomly selected from the training set, and their labels will be changed to the target class.
-While in clean-label attacks, the samples to be poisoned are only chosen from the target class training data with the labels unchanged.
-Poison-label attacks are relatively more effective in attacking but less stealthy.
-They usually only need to poison 1\% or so of training samples to achieve an almost 100\% attack success rate.
-However, the victim model of poison-label attacks usually shows severe over-fitting over the backdoors.
-This characteristic makes them easier to be detected by human inspectors and automatic attack defense algorithms.

-In this work, we propose a label-smoothing strategy to alleviate the over-fitting problem of poison-label attacks, obtaining the so-called \emph{Label-Smoothing Backdoor Attacks} (LSBAs).
-The building of an LSBA is quite similar to that of a conventional poison-label attack.
-However, in the LSBA, the label of a poisoned sample $\bm{x}$ will be changed to the target class with a probability of $p_n(\bm{x})$ instead of $100\%$, and the value of $p_n(\bm{x})$ is designed to make the prediction probability of the target class slightly greater than those of other classes.
-This way, the connection between the backdoor and target class is relaxed.
-In addition, we show that by controlling the number of applied LSBAs once a time, it can manually control the degree of attack: increasing the number of activated LSBAs can increase the overall prediction probability of the target class.
-This makes our attack quite flexible.

-To evaluate the effectiveness of the proposed strategy, we performed experimental studies on several typical poison-label attacks, including BadNet \cite{gu2017badnets}, SIG \cite{barni2019new}, and WaNet \cite{nguyen2021wanet}.
-The empirical results show that their corresponding LSBAs can achieve comparable or even higher attack success rates.
-In addition, LSBAs have much better stealthiness in front of two popular attack defense algorithms, STRIP \cite{gao2019strip} and Neural-Cleanse \cite{wang2019neural}.
-As a summarization, LSBAs have the following advantages over the conventional poison-label attacks: \begin{itemize} \item The connection between the backdoors and target class is relaxed.
-This makes it more stealthy to the defense algorithms, which build on the over-fitting characteristic of the victim model over the backdoors.